Success for Male Students of African Descent

 From time to time the pressures of college may become overwhelming.
 A loss of a loved one, a difficult relationship, financial problems, balancing work/school, or other stressful life circumstances can sometimes result in increased stress and/or depression.
 For many men, it may be difficult to acknowledge these feelings and ask for help.
 Often such feelings are dealt with by using alcohol or drugs, throwing self into school work, or overeating.
-Know where to get help.
-Counseling Services.
+Knowing where to get counseling services can help.

 Nurturing relationships requires that you devote time and energy to getting to know those who are new to you (e.g., roommates, hall mates, professors, advisor, etc.).
 It also involves maintaining existing connections with those who have supported you in the past (e.g., nuclear and extended family, friends from home, spiritual leaders, etc.).